 This is the simplest and most commonsensical solution that many users applied to get rid of the folder.

 Namely, with a right-click on your desktop and selecting the Refresh option, the temporary files should be deleted.
 This solution removed the folder, but only for a certain time.

 Many users mentioned that the folder reappeared.
-In this case, you might want to try the next solution.
+In this case, you might want to try the next solutions from our guide.

-- Click on Run as administrator.
+3. Click on Run as administrator.

+6. Wait for the DISM scan to complete.
 The process should take about 10-20 minutes to complete and should correct any faulty registry files.

 So these would be the recommended and handy solutions that should help you delete the Removable Storage Devices folder.

 We skipped the rebooting step, which is sometimes helpful to remove temporary files, also, we didn’t recommend a fresh install of the OS, because it’s a more difficult job and probably unnecessary.

 If you have problems removing other files, icons, or folders, you may want to take a look at our dedicated guide and learn how to easily solve the problem.